Thamarai149/syntax-code-checker/README.md

 ## How to Run
 1. First open the any prompt and terminal.
 2. I will use the anaconda prompt Commands:
-   1)conda activate base
+   -conda activate base
-   2)cd c:\path to your project folder
+   -cd c:\path to your project folder
-   3)Run the python file Python_file.py
+   -Run the python file Python_file.py
 ###

 ### Python Scripts